Business Risk Management Programs

 Farmers need flexible programs to help manage risks beyond their control.

 While agriculture is one of Canada’s main economic pillars, it is also a high-risk business.
-Farmers must regularly balance decisions based on volatile prices, unpredictable weather, and a global market influenced by geopolitical risk and government supports to competing producers in other countries.
+Farmers must regularly balance decisions based on volatile prices, unpredictable weather, and a global market influenced by geopolitical risk and government support to competing producers in other countries.
 Many of these risks represent challenges beyond the farmer’s control.

 To reach its full potential, the Canadian agriculture sector needs a stable economic foundation that can withstand the pressures of a shifting global and domestic market climate.
 To manage risks that can’t be addressed through on-farm practices, Canadian producers participate in business risk management (BRM) programs that support them in adapting to evolving markets, facilitating investment in response to future opportunities and acquiring technological innovations.
 Several government programs help them to meet these needs: